The Allman Brothers Band: Brothers and Sisters, celebrity, and inner turmoil (1973–1976)

 From August 1975 to May 1976, the Allman Brothers Band played 41 shows to some of the biggest crowds of their career.
 Gradually, the members of the band grew apart during these tours, with sound checks and rehearsals "[becoming] a thing of the past."
 Allman later pointed to a benefit for presidential candidate Jimmy Carter (an avowed fan of the group) as the only real "high point" in an otherwise "rough, rough tour."
 The shows were considered lackluster and the members were excessive in their drug use.
 The "breaking point" came when Gregg Allman testified in the trial of security man Scooter Herring.
 Bandmates considered him a "snitch", and he received death threats, leading to law-enforcement protection.
 Herring was convicted on five counts of conspiracy to distribute cocaine and received a 75-year prison sentence, which was later reduced prior to a presidential pardon from Carter.
 For his part, Allman always maintained that Herring had told him to take the deal to turn state's evidence and that he (Herring) would take the fall; nevertheless, the band refused to communicate with Allman after the incident.
 As a result, the band finally broke up; Leavell, Williams, and Jaimoe continued playing together in Sea Level, Betts formed Great Southern, and Allman founded the Gregg Allman Band.
-The 1976 live album Wipe the Windows, Check the Oil, Dollar Gas was seen as "the last gasp of a dying band," which was unfortunate for the now-floundering Capricorn Records, which desperately needed the band together to stay afloat.
+The 1976 live album Wipe the Windows, Check the Oil, Dollar Gas was seen as "the last gasp of a dying band,"; this was unfortunate for the now-floundering Capricorn Records, as the label was relying on the band staying together to stay financially afloat.